-Ex-ante conditionality Priority axes to which conditionality applies Ex-ante conditionality fulfilled (yes /no/partially) Criteria Criteria fulfilled (yes/no) Reference (reference to strategies, legal act or other relevant documents, incl. relevant sections, articles or paragraphs, accompanied by web-links or access to full text) Explanations types of other waste (especially biodegradable waste and packaging waste) was increased, up to 30 EUR by 2016.
+T .
+D: 1/ T .
+0.11 Q 11 1 D e Ex-ante conditionality Priority axes to which conditionality applies Ex-ante conditionality fulfilled (yes /no/partially) Criteria Criteria fulfilled (yes/no) Reference (reference to strategies, legal act or other relevant documents, incl. relevant sections, articles or paragraphs, accompanied by web-links or access to full text) Explanations to the amount of separated fractions, the charges for landfilling of municipal waste (MW) can be reduced.
+The landfilling taxes are to be continuously increasing by 2016.
+Within the amendment of the Charges Act, the landfil tax for selected types of other waste (especially biodegradable waste and packaging waste) was increased, up to 30 EUR by 2016.
 At the same time, the landfil tax for selected types of dangerous waste was increased, up to 60 EUR by 2016.
-The amount of charges for landfilling of municipal waste was set up taking into account the partnership principle, e.g. based on the agreement between the Slovak Government and social partners (especially Union of Towns and Cities of Slovakia - UTCS) and reflects the social acceptance and economic situation in SR (Note: MoE SR suggested to increase the charges for landfillingalso for MW, however, based on the Memorandum of Understanding for the application of budgetary policy aimed at financial stabilisation in public sector for 2013, between the SK Government and UTCS, the proposal was not accepted.
+The amount of charges for landfilling of municipal waste was set up taking into account the partnership principle, e.g. based on the agreement between the Slovak Government and social partners (especially Union of Towns and Cities of Slovakia-UTCS) and reflects the social acceptance and economic situation in SR (Note: MoE SR suggested to increase the charges for landfillingalso for MW, however, based on the Memorandum of Understanding for the application of budgetary policy aimed at financial stabilisation in public sector for 2013, between the SK Government and UTCS, the proposal was not accepted.
 The reasoning was that the Charges Act is currently adequate to the economic development and economic situation in the SR).
 3.WMP at the national level: The Waste Management Plan of the Slovak Republic for years 2011-2015 (WMP SR) was adopted by the Resolution of the Slovak Government No 69/2012 of 22 February 2012.
 The WMP SR was drawn up in line with the Waste Framework Directive and represents the basic conceptual document on waste management setting up the mid-term waste management targets.
 It also contains targets and measures for biodegradable and municipal waste treatment.
 The main objective is to reduce municipal waste (MW) disposal on landfills, to create conditions for MW recovery and increase the separate collection of waste.
 Part 3.2.2 contains set measures for promoting MW re-use and recycling with the aim to meet the targets for MW treatment in line with the Waste Framework Directive.
-4. System of extended producer responsibility The System of extended producer responsibility (EPR) is in the national legislationm partially implemented since 2001, when the currently effective Waste Act was adopted.
-The institute of EPR was applied through the Recyclinf fund, and continuously, a system of associated organisations was created for individual waste streams, which provide for the whole system of collection and recycling of individual commodity.
-It
+4. System of extended producer responsibility The System of e